Adekan: Manga

 Written and drawn by Nao Tsukiji, the chapters of Adekan have been serialized in the shōjo manga magazine Wings since its debut in the July 2007 issue.
-The first volume was released on September 1, 2008 and as of January, 2017 ten volumes have been released in Japan.
+The first volume was released on September 1, 2008, and as of October, 2025 twenty volumes have been released in Japan.
 Volumes 1 and 2 were published digitally in English by (now defunct) JManga in 2011.
 Volumes 1-10 have been licensed and published in Chinese by Tong Li Publishing Co., Ltd. Volumes 1-9 have been licensed and published in German by Egmont Manga + Anime GmbH since 2011.
 The series is currently ongoing.

 A special edition box set consisting of volumes 1-12 went on sale in June 2016.

 Drama CDs

-A series of Drama CDs were released by Shinkansha from 2011-2013.
+A series of Drama CDs were released by Shinkansha from 2011 to 2013.

 The Japanese voice acting cast includes; Jun Fukuyama as Shiro, Maeno Tomoaki as Kojiro, Takahiro Sakurai as Anri, as well as Takuya Sato, Kei Shindo, Nobuo Tobita, and Saki Fujita.